Galliwasp: Goal-Directed Answer Set Programming

 While we strive to work out any problems prior to release, Galliwasp is under continuous development, so bugs may turn up from time to time.
 If you encounter cases where Galliwasp crashes or returns an incorrect answer set, please let us know by sending an email to firstname.lastname@example.org with "Galliwasp Bug Report" in the subject.
 To help us fix the problem as quickly as possible, please include any error messages encountered, and in the case of incorrect answer sets being returned, the problem or instance used, the output received, and the output expected.

 - Kyle Marple, Ajay Bansal, Richard Min, and Gopal Gupta.
-2012.
 Goal-Directed Execution of Answer Set Programs.
-In Proceedings of the 14th symposium on Principles and Practice of Declarative Programming (PPDP '12).
-ACM, New York, NY, USA, 35-44.
+In Proceedings of the 14th symposium on Principles and Practice of Declarative Programming, (PPDP '12), pages 35-44.
+New York, NY, USA, 2012.
+ACM.